-Things to do in Morecambe
+Things to do on an overnight trip to Morecambe

 Public art trails, bamboozling bookshops and Art Deco accommodation